A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: Introduction

 \section{Introduction}

-The importance of modelling advective-dominant flows accurately, and efficiently, is incorporated within a multitude of scientific fields of study.
-Examples include the aviation industry, both traditional combustion and newly emerging distributed electric propulsion (DEP) for electrical aircraft \cite{american_institute_of_aeronautics_and_astronautics_14th_2014, kim_review_2018,gohardani_synergistic_2013}.
-Using a configuration of electric propellers to provide propulsion to the aircraft, as opposed to the typical combustion propellers in use today, allowing more flexibility in aircraft design in comparison.
-In both cases highly turbulent, or advective-dominant, flows are generated by said propellers; therefore, requiring appropriate modelling.
-Of particular importance to aviation, and especially DEP, has recently been noise pollution \cite{ellif_impact_2020,brentner_investigation_2018}.
-With aims to reduce the aeroacoustics generated by said propellers; both near-field where passengers are located, and far-field such as public on the ground.
-Again, this requires appropriate models of the aircraft's flow to decipher the sound frequencies produced.
-Other examples of advective-dominant flow presence are the accretion disks of energy formed by black holes and certain stars \cite{b_hole_accretion_Narayan_1994, b_hole_accretion_Mahadevan_1997}; aerodynamically generated noise, i.e. aeraucostics, of helicopter rotors \cite{brentner_modeling_2003}; similarly, the near-field aerodynamics of wind turbines, close to their blades, within wind energy \cite{churchfield_advanced_2017}; and the field of turbulent flows, advective-dominance being a key contributing factor \cite{sirovich_turbulence_1987,ffowcs_williams_sound_1969,brunton_closed-loop_2015}.
+The importance of modelling advection-dominated flows accurately and efficiently is incorporated within many scientific fields of study.
+Examples include the aviation ~\cite{american_institute_of_aeronautics_and_astronautics_14th_2014, kim_review_2018}, where highly turbulent and advection-dominated flow patterns are generated by aircraft propellers.
+Other examples of advection-dominated flow presence are the accretion disks of energy formed by black holes and certain stars \cite{b_hole_accretion_Narayan_1994}; aerodynamically generated noise, i.e. aeroacoustics, of helicopter rotors \cite{brentner_modeling_2003}; similarly, the near-field aerodynamics of wind turbines, close to their blades, within wind energy \cite{churchfield_advanced_2017}; and the field of turbulent flows, advective-dominance being a key contributing factor \cite{sirovich_turbulence_1987,ffowcs_williams_sound_1969,brunton_closed-loop_2015}.